kixxauth/kixx-assert/README.md

 --------- | ---- | -----------
 subject | any | The item to test reason | String | String used as the first part of the AssertionError message.

+Passes if the subject is undefined.
+Fails if the subject is `null` or `false`.

 ### assertions.isDefined
 __`KixxAssert.assertions.isDefined(subject, reason)`__